Ever indulged in that dream of basking in the sun by your cabin on the lake while you’re still young enough to enjoy it?

 The choices of where to live out your retirement dream are as varied as those who dream.
 Living overseas appeals to some and can offer great savings on living expenses compared to those here at home.
 But unpredictable political or social changes outside the U.S. can put all that you’re worked over those many years at immediate risk.

 When it comes to settling down here at home, this couple drew on their guiding philosophy of enjoying life with less.
 They did a thorough inventory of all that was important to them as far as a home, community, environment and lifestyle.
 They then applied that criteria to careful research of potential places to live across the country.

-This family chose a rural community in upstate Texas with a small population density, low crime rate, and friendly neighbors to live their dream of retirement.
+This family chose a rural community in upstate Texas with a small population density, low crime rate, and friendly neighbors to live their dream of early retirement.